 To strip away the chaff and expose the best stand mixers, we researched over 25 of the top models on the market.
 We analyzed the manufacturers' marketing claims, product features, and specifications.
 With a comprehensive understanding of the market, we tempered the manufacturers' descriptions with individual consumer reviews.
-By these means, we narrowed the field down to 11 models that cover a wide range of styles for in-house, comparative testing.
-To evaluate all aspects of a stand mixer's performance, we created a set of test metrics, and each holds a different weight contribution to a product's overall quality and performance.
-These metrics and their percent contribution of the total product score are: mixing (30%), ease of use (30%), whipping (25%), and kneading (15%).
+By these means, we narrowed the field down to 10 models that cover a wide range of styles for in-house, comparative testing.
+To evaluate all aspects of a stand mixer's performance, we created a set of test metrics, and each holds a different weight contribution to a product's overall performance.
+These metrics and their percent contribution of the total product score are: ease of use (30%), mixing (30%), whipping (25%), and kneading (15%).
 For a detailed description of how the products reviewed fared in each of these evaluations, check out our stand mixer review.
 If you agree, we think a top-performing stand mixer is worthy of joining the other kitchen appliances in your home.

 Ease of Use

-In the course of our mixer testing regiment, the test subjects are used and cleaned many times.
-As such, the deficiencies in the user interface, the moving parts, and the features affecting clean-up become obvious.
-If a cook only has knowledge of one of these machines, then that person may assume that the deficiencies they tolerate may not have been resolved with mixers in general.
-This is not the case, and it is the primary reason that the ease of use metric is weighted as heavily as mixing.
+Throughout our testing regiment, the stand mixers were used and cleaned many times.
+Therefore, the deficiencies in the user interface, the moving parts, and the features affecting clean-up become apparent.
+If a cook only has knowledge of one of these machines, they may assume that the deficiencies they tolerate might not have been resolved with mixers in general.
+This is not the case, and it is the primary reason the ease of use metric is weighted as heavily as mixing.

 A lot of factors contribute to this metric, so let's break them up into the two primary subcategories: ease of use and cleanliness.
-The ease of use metric is an evaluation of the user interface and how the user interacts with the machine.
-Specifically, we look at the range of speed settings and how the machine responds to doing work at those speeds.
-Does the machine stay put on the countertop, or does it vibrate enough to "walk around"?
+The ease of use metric evaluates the user interface and how the user interacts with the machine.
+Specifically, we look at the range of speed settings and how the appliance responds to doing work at those speeds.
+Does the stand mixer stay put on the countertop, or does it vibrate enough to walk around?

 Additionally, we look at how the bowl is locked into and released from the mixer.
-Is this process smooth and easy or a pain in the tuckus?
+Is this process smooth and easy or a pain in the tuchus?
 Does the bowl rattle or come loose?
-This level of scrutiny is applied to all of the mixers' moving parts.We also look at the limitations of these machines, where the user may have to make up for the machine's shortcomings.
+We apply this level of scrutiny to all of the stand mixers' moving parts.We also look at the limitations of these machines, where the user may have to make up for the machine's shortcomings.
 For example, is there a paddle/bowl gap that requires the operator to use a spatula to push the contents back down for incorporation?
 Is there a timer, or will that have to be done manually?
-Finally, we investigate whether the machine has a failsafe to prevent damage to the motor and other hard to replace componentry if overstressed.
+Finally, we investigate whether the machine has a failsafe to prevent damage to the motor and other hard-to-replace componentry if it becomes overstressed.

-Our mixer reviews would be remiss if they were only comprised of mixing and ease of use assessments.
+Our stand mixer reviews would be remiss if they only comprised mixing and ease of use assessments.
 While the previous two metrics cover a lot of ground and do much to establish the quality of the machines in question, they are in no way comprehensive.
-Accordingly, the evaluations siloed within the whipping metric address common mixer uses, though mechanically less demanding.
+Accordingly, the evaluations siloed within the whipping metric address typical mixer uses, though mechanically less demanding.

 This metric's namesake tests are relatively straightforward and are easy to quantify.
 For example, by recording the time it takes to achieve stiff peaks from a half cup of cream and then measuring the increase in volume resulting from the aeration, we have a precise measure of a given mixer's small-batch whipping effectiveness.
 Likewise, we estimate the whipping effectiveness of the mixers by whipping egg whites with cream of tartar and sugar as called for in our cake recipe.
 We then bake off the sponge and, once cool, measure its thickness at the center and the edge.
 The amount that the cake rises correlates with how well the eggs were aerated, as the air trapped in the medium makes the cake rise (as opposed to yeast or baking soda).
 Thus, the measurement of the cooled cake is a good yardstick for a mixer's whipping performance.

 For many, standing mixers are all about making bread dough.
 And why not?
-Kneading is another one of those tasks that require a fair amount of muscling a machine more effectively does that.
+Kneading is another task that requires a fair amount of muscle, and a machine more effectively does that.
 We used a basic pizza dough recipe that provided the opportunity to test the dough hook attachment.
 While this test is not as easily quantifiable as the whipping metric, the keen eye of an experienced baker can easily evaluate the outcomes.
 We are looking to see if the hook thoroughly incorporates the ingredients and, more subtly, whether the dough is stiff from being overworked or nice and elastic as is desired.
-Finally, while the hook is working the dough, we take note of the machine's response to the load.
+Finally, while the hook is working the dough, we take note of the stand mixer's response to the load.
 Much like the mixing metric, we are listening for changes in the motor's pitch and smoothness in the kneading action.

-We hope that this discussion of our comparative testing methods has been informative and beneficial to help you determine the best stand mixer to add to your arsenal of kitchen appliances.
+We hope this discussion of our comparative testing methods has been informative and beneficial to help you determine the best stand mixer to add to your arsenal of kitchen appliances.
 There is no substitute for having the products in hand and putting them in demanding scenarios to evaluate their quality and functionality.
 If you found this article informative but still need help navigating a mixer purchase, checkout out our step-by-step stand mixer buying advice and our comprehensive stand mixer review articles.